 Speaker series

-Every two to three months, 350 Humboldt brings a compelling speaker to address a range of topics related to climate change activism (link to speaker videos on youtube).
+Every two to three months, 350 Humboldt sponsors a compelling speaker to address a range of topics related to climate change.
 Let us know if there’s a speaker you’d like us to host!
 You can also volunteer to help promote and organize presentations: [email protected].